Common introductory FAQs

 Can I have other users or team members manage data in my account?

-Yes, you can invite other users to have access to your account.
+Yes.
+You can invite other users to have access to your account.
 Users added can be given one of the following roles: admin, editor, facilitator, or viewer.
+User logins to access an account cannot be shared by multiple people, as per our Terms of Use, for account security and accountability.

 What if I no longer want or need my Corsizio account?